irukoa/WannInt/README.md

 - `complex(dp), optional, intent(out) :: S(n, n)` is the upper-triangular form $S$ of `matrix`.
 - `complex(dp), optional, intent(out) :: T(n)` are the diagonal entries of `S`.

-## Singular value decomposition utility.
+## Singular value decomposition utility

 The library includes a wrapper of `zgesvd` routine from LAPACK.
 It can be called by